microsoft/synthetic-data-showcase/README.md

 > Generates synthetic data and user interfaces for privacy-preserving data sharing and analysis.

-In many cases, the best way to share sensitive datasets is not to share the actual sensitive datasets, but user interfaces to derived datasets that are inherently anonymous.
+In many cases, the best way to share sensitive data is not to share the actual sensitive datasets, but user interfaces to derived datasets that are inherently anonymous.
 Our name for such an interface is a *data showcase*.
 In this project, we provide an automated pipeline for generating the three elements of a *synthetic data showcase*:

 1. *Synthetic data* representing the overall structure and statistics of the input data, without describing actual identifiable individuals.
 2. *Aggregate data* reporting the number of individuals with different combinations of attributes, without disclosing small or precise counts.